Cuomo won't be charged for touching trooper at racetrack

 At the prosecutor’s request, a court delayed Cuomo’s scheduled arraignment until Jan.
 7.

+Following the release of James’ report, the U.S. Department of Justice launched a civil inquiry in August into sexual harassment claims made against Cuomo.
+The exact nature of the inquiry and its current status is unclear.

-Associated Press writer Michael Balsamo contributed to this report.
+Associated Press writers Michael Balsamo and Marina Villeneuve contributed to this report.
 Follow Michael Sisak on Twitter at twitter.com/mikesisak

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.